How to Bend Rebar: A Step-by-Step Guide

 3. Bend at Each Mark:

-4. Using a manual bender or a bending machine, make a slight bend at each marked point.
-Gradually work your way along the rebar, creating a series of bends that form a circle.
+4. Using a manual bender or a bending machine, make small bends at each marked spot.
+Keep going along the rebar to create a series of bends that will form a circle.

 Continuous Bending Technique